tymokvo/csharp-sdk/docs/RunsApi.md

 [[Back to README]](../README.md)

-## DownloadJobArtifact
+## DownloadRunArtifact

-> AnyType DownloadJobArtifact (string owner, string name, string jobId, string path = null)
+> AnyType DownloadRunArtifact (string owner, string name, string runId, string path = null)

-Download an artifact from the job folder
+Download an artifact from the run folder

-Get a download link for an artifact in a job folder
+Get a download link for an artifact in a run folder

 ### Example